Harold Israel: Later vindication

 The case was never solved.
 In 1954, a Bridgeport resident admitted to witnessing the killing, said that he was threatened with death if he spoke about it, and said that Israel was not the killer.

 Later life

 Israel later married and had "a house, a Ford, a wife, and a child".
-In Boomerang!, which was largely filmed in Stamford, Connecticut, the character based on Israel was played by Arthur Kennedy.
+In the 1947 movie Boomerang, which was largely filmed in Stamford, Connecticut, the character based on Israel was played by Arthur Kennedy.